 - 3.1 The Eckington Neighbourhood Plan has been commissioned by Eckington Parish Council and produced with the assistance of local planning consultants Foxley Tagg Planning Ltd and Wychavon District Council. - 3.2 A Neighbourhood Plan is a new type of planning document and this plan will set out the direction for development in Eckington until 2030.
 It has been produced as part of the Government's new approach to planning, which is aimed at giving local people a greater say in how their town or village develops.
 This is particularly important for Eckington as the parish is a desirable location for new residential development and as such has come under pressure and is likely to come under further pressure in the future, for new development.
-To this end, it is considered crucial that the community have greater control over new development in the parish. - 3.3 The Neighbourhood Planning process enables local people to take better control over the futures of their communities and as such a Neighbourhood Plan was considered appropriate for Eckington. - 3.4 The Eckington Neighbourhood Plan will be the third layer of planning policy in the plan area after the National Planning Policy Framework (NPPF) and the South Worcestershire Development Plan (SWDP).
-The NPPF is the framework against which all new development and all new development plans in England must comply while the SWDP is the planning policy document for the district produced by Wychavon District Council in partnership with Worcester City Council and Malvern Hills District Council.
-The SWDP is currently under review and the revised version is expected to be adopted in November 2021.
-The NPPF sets out the basic tenets of planning policy for England and places great importance on sustainability, which it describes as the "golden thread running through both plan-making and decision-taking". - 3.5 The South Worcestershire Development Plan sets out planning policy for Wychavon District Council, Malvern Hills District Council and Worcester City Council, and is a strategic plan which is designed to shape the future of development in the region and as such is fairly light-touch in terms of development management policies against which local planning applications are judged.
+To this end, it is considered crucial that the community have greater control over new development in the parish. - 3.3 The Neighbourhood Planning process enables local people to take better control over the futures of their communities and as such a Neighbourhood Plan was considered appropriate for Eckington. - 3.4 Once adopted, the Eckington Neighbourhood Plan will be the local layer of planning policy after the National Planning Policy Framework (NPPF) and the South Worcestershire Development Plan (SWDP).
+It will form part of the Development Plan at the local level alongside the adopted SWDP, the adopted Worcestershire Waste Core Strategy and the saved policies of the County of Hereford and Worcester Minerals Local Plan.
+The NPPF is the framework against which all new development and all new development plans in England must comply while the SWDP is the planning policy document for the District produced by Wychavon District Council in partnership with Worcester City Council and Malvern Hills District Council.
+The SWDP is currently under review and the revised version expected to be adopted in November 2021. - 3.5 The South Worcestershire Development Plan sets out planning policy for Wychavon District Council, Malvern Hills District Council and Worcester City Council, and is a strategic plan which is designed to shape the future of development in the region and as such is fairly light-touch in terms of development management policies against which local planning applications are judged.
 As such, Neighbourhood Plans are considered a useful tool to give additional control against inappropriate development, and more importantly to give that control to local communities. - 3.6 This plan has been community-led and it promotes the wishes and needs of the community and will result in a more sustainable and healthier community.